PacketFence Clustering Guide

 • Each cluster zone needs to have its own "CLUSTER" definition that declares the virtual IPs to use for this cluster zone.
 This also declares the management IP on which the zone should be joined.

-• Given your zones aren’t in the same layer 2 network, you cannot use the same virtual IP between your zones.
+• Given the zones aren’t in the same layer 2 network, the same virtual IP cannot be used between zones.

-• You should always declare a "CLUSTER" definition even though a zone has only a single server.
+• Always declare a "CLUSTER" definition even though a zone has only a single server.

-• You can use any virtual IP you want to update configuration: it will be sync between cluster zones
+• Any virtual IP can be used to update configuration: it will be sync between cluster zones

 7.2.
 RADIUS server with captive-portal